My RX and TX are bound, but FC is not responding to inputs, and I can only see 10 Telemetry sensors¶

 Update to the latest firmware as soon as you can.
 A batch of HM receivers have reached the market with Voltage regulators (marked SDG) that were insufficient and wasn't able to handle the higher current draw during boot up.
 To learn more of this issue and the fix, please check out this PR.

 Go back to the Radio Setup Guide and make sure your radio is prepped up for ExpressLRS.

-Also make sure your module has been flashed with v2.0 firmware.
-V2 Lua for V2.0-flashed modules, V1 Lua for v1.x-flashed modules (including modules fresh from factory; except the new OLED-equipped NamimnoRC modules and the Happymodel ES24TX Pro full-size module).
+Also make sure your module has been flashed with v3.0 firmware.
+V3 Lua for V3.0-flashed modules, V2 Lua for v2.x-flashed modules (including some modules fresh from factory).

 For newly-acquired ExpressLRS modules, flashing via USB is the recommended update method.

 Betaflight Lua is stuck at

 Increase the TLM Ratio via the ExpressLRS Lua script to values like 1:4 or even 1:2 and retry the Betaflight Lua script.

 Also, you have to make sure you're getting more than ten (10) Telemetry sensors prior to launching the script.

 My Blackbox Log has stepping on the RC trace¶